What’s a Beta Book?

 Can I preorder just the paper book under this program when the beta book notice is released?

-No. The rules of our credit card processor stop us taking preorders more than 30 days before we ship something.
+No. The rules of our credit card processor prevent us from taking preorders more than 30 days before we ship something.

 Can I get updates to my Beta eBook before the final book appears?